How to Explain Depression to a Loved One Who Doesn’t Understand

 Explaining depression in personal terms

-How to describe depression on a personal level can be much more difficult than explaining depression broadly, because it involves trying to tell the person you love exactly what is going on in your mind, or explaining how tired you feel, or how you can’t find motivation to do things you used to love, or whatever you are experiencing.
+How to describe depression on a personal level can be much more difficult than explaining it broadly, because it involves trying to tell the person you love exactly what is going on in your mind, or explaining how tired you feel, or how you can’t find motivation to do things you used to love.
 It’s also hard because thoughts that accompany depression are often irrational and can tap into your insecurities and fears, which can make you feel vulnerable in sharing them.

 Describing your depression to someone who doesn’t have experience with mental illness is further complicated because on some level they may never understand what you’re going through.
-This can lead people to offer advice that, while well meant, isn’t helpful or even applicable to combating depression, such as to “Just be positive” or “Push through it.”
+This can lead people to offer advice that, while well meant, isn’t helpful or even applicable, such as to “Just be positive” or “Push through it.”
 Remember, depression isn’t just a state of mind; it’s a mental illness that needs care and treatment such as therapy or medication, or both, to bring about recovery.

 Be patient as you explain your experience with depression to other people.
-It can be a good idea to set up a time to talk about your mental health when you and your loved one can devote your full attention to it, and when you have your thoughts organized so you can communicate clearly.
+It can be a good idea to set up a time to talk about your mental health when you and your loved one can devote your full attention to it.
 Writing down your feelings at a time when you’re in the midst of feeling depressed can give you something concrete to draw on later in your discussion.

 Empower your loved one to help you